Cheer Up! (TV series): Synopsis

 Set at the elite Sevit High School in Seoul, the drama follows the lives of five students as they attempt to survive in a vicious environment where academic elitism takes place.
-Kang Yeon-doo (Jung Eun-ji) is the leader of outcast street dance club "Real King", a group of students who band together because of their poor academic performance, whereas Kim Yeol (Lee Won-keun) is the President of "Baek Ho", an elite club composed of students from the top 5 percent.
+Kang Yeon-doo (Jung Eun-ji) is the leader of the outcast street dance club "Real King", a group of students who band together because of their poor academic performance, whereas Kim Yeol (Lee Won-keun) is the President of "Baek Ho", an elite club composed of students from the top 5 percent.
 When the two clubs are forcibly merged to create a cheerleading squad, the two put their differences aside for the benefit of their clubs.
 As they go on with their misadventures, many things happen that result in a strong and unbreakable bond.
-Cheer Up! is a story that aims at ordinary high school students' misadventures including love, heartbreak, pain and friendship.
+Cheer Up! is a story that aims to show ordinary high school students' misadventures, including love, heartbreak, pain and friendship.